-The official language of Mexico is Spanish, and the differences between the official Spanish spoken in Mexico and the European Spanish spoken across the ocean is small.
-A good comparison is American and British English, both clearly the same language but with a large number of small differences which have only a limited ability to frustrate meaning.
+The official language of Mexico is Spanish, and the differences between the official Spanish spoken in Mexico and the European Spanish spoken across the ocean in Spain is small.
+A good comparison is American and British English; both clearly the same language, but with a large number of small differences which have only a limited ability to confound meaning.
 Americans may hear their British cousins say “lift” and be confused for a moment, but it’s generally very easy to get the meaning from context and realise “lift” is just a different word for “elevator.”

 it’s the same situation in Mexico.
 There are differences in pronunciation, vocabulary, and other nuances, but essentially the official Spanish in Mexico is the same as the Spanish in Spain, and throughout most of the world.
 It has a distinctly Mexican flavour to it today, of course, but it hardly counts as a separate dialect or language on its own.

-The chief differences between Mexican Spanish and European Spanish is in the influence of the languages that existed in the Aztec empire at the time of the Spanish conquest in the 16th century.
-These native languages remained after the conquest and for a long period actually outnumbered the Spanish speakers who had invaded the area.
+The chief differences between Mexican Spanish and European Spanish - or Spanish Spanish, if you will - is in the influence of the languages that existed in the Aztec empire at the time of the Spanish conquest in the 16th century.
+These native languages remained after the conquest, and for a long period actually outnumbered the Spanish speakers who had invaded the area.
 This was especially true in the area of Mexico City, which had been the capital city of the Aztecs and was rebuilt as the new capital for the Spanish forces.
-Here Spanish and the native indigenous languages mixed and mingled, and the result was a Mexican Spanish that borrowed some native vocabulary and grammar, but not enough to make it a distinct language.
+Here, Spanish and the native indigenous languages mixed and mingled, and the result was a Mexican Spanish that borrowed some native vocabulary and grammar, but not enough to make it a distinct language.

 You might also like:

 We are proud to announce that our agency has been awarded with not one, but two of the prestigious FinancesOnline awards.
 One Hour Translation scored